Sorel Joan of Arctic

 See the Women's Sorel Joan of Arctic

 Sorel’s Joan of Arctic is the quintessential women's winter boot.
 With a suede upper, faux-fur cuff, rubber shell, and herringbone sole, it's both extremely popular and easy to pick out in a crowd.
 But does the Joan of Arctic match function with fashion?
 After testing the boot during a particularly cold and snowy winter in Bend, Oregon, it worked fine for everyday use but has limitations for anything more than walking around town.
-Below we break down the Sorel Joan of Arctic’s warmth, waterproofing, traction, comfort, sizing and fit, and more.
-To see how it stacks up, see our article on the best winter boots.
+To see how the Sorel Joan of Arctic stacks up, see our article on the best winter boots.

 The Sorel Joan of Arctic has a waterproof suede upper and removable inner boot.
 On paper, the 6-millimeter felt liner and generous supply of fur along the cuff look incredibly warm.
 But in practice, the boot falls short.
 In temperatures below freezing, we consistently experienced cold feet.
 Even compared to other casual winter boots (we went for a snowy walk with the Sorel on one foot and The North Face Shellista on the other), the Joan of Arctic is limited in terms of insulation.
 It's worth noting that Sorel lists a -25-degree Fahrenheit temperature rating here, although we rarely find these ratings to be accurate.
 Not only do most manufacturers tend to be generous, your foot’s warmth depends as heavily on external factors (your circulation and how hot or cold you run, sock choice, level of activity, etc.) as it does on the boot’s insulating abilities.
 The bottom line: the Joan of Arctic should be fine for everyday use in moderate winter conditions, but it's not built for extended jaunts in frigid weather.